 -What is the nicest thing that someone at this school did for you this year?

-My End of Year Reflection Questions Product contains 24 reflection question cards.
+My End of Year Reflection Questions Resource contains 24 reflection question cards.
 Question cards like these can be used in a variety of ways – sometimes I had partners or small groups share their answers with each other.
 Sometimes I would have everyone in the class share their answer to one specific questions.
 Sometimes I would use a Kagan strategy like Quiz-Quiz Trade.